MicrosoftDocs/visualstudio-docs/docs/modeling/layer-diagrams-guidelines.md

 When you start development of a new project, or a new area in a new project, you can draw layers and dependencies to help identify the major components before you start to develop the code.

 - **Show identifiable architectural patterns** in your dependency diagrams, if possible.
 For example, a dependency diagram that describes a desktop application might include layers such as Presentation, Domain Logic, and Data Store.
 A dependency diagram that covers a single feature within an application might have layers such as Model, View, and Controller.
-For more information about such patterns, see [Patterns & Practices: Application Architecture](https://docs.microsoft.com/en-us/archive/msdn-magazine/2009/may/patterns-and-practices-simplifying-patterns-and-practices).

 - **Create a code artifact for each layer** such as a namespace, class, or component.
 This makes it easier to follow the code and to link the code artifacts to layers.
 As soon as you create each artifact, link it to the appropriate layer.